-Single tag Anymail uses Mailjet's campaign option for tags, and Mailjet allows only a single campaign per message.
+Anymail uses Mailjet's campaign option for tags, and Mailjet allows only a single campaign per message.
 If your message has two or more tags, you'll get an AnymailUnsupportedFeature error-or if you've enabled ANYMAIL_IGNORE_UNSUPPORTED_FEATURES, Anymail will use only the first tag.

-No delayed sending Mailjet does not support send_at.
+Mailjet does not support send_at.

-Envelope sender may require approval Anymail passes envelope_sender to Mailjet, but this may result in an API error if you have not received special approval from Mailjet support to use custom senders.
+Envelope sender may require approval

+Anymail passes envelope_sender to Mailjet, but this may result in an API error if you have not received special approval from Mailjet support to use custom senders.